Bursary & Free School Meals

 3. Who is it for?

-The 16-19 Bursary is targeted towards those young people considered most in need of financial support and overcoming the individual barriers to education a student may face.
-The Government has identified a priority group of young people who will be eligible for a Vulnerable Student Bursary.
+The 16-19 Bursary is targeted towards those young people considered most in need of financial support and overcoming the individual barriers to education a learner may face.
+The Government has identified a priority group of young people who will be eligible for a Vulnerable Learner Bursary.
 The Academy has received funding which is available for other young people in need of financial support.
 The Academy has set eligibility criteria to ensure this fund goes to those who are seen to need it most.
 Any young person who meets these eligibility criteria can apply for a Vulnerable Bursary (Level 1) or Discretionary Bursary (Level 2 and 3).

 4. What are the eligibility criteria?

-- Students in care
+- Learners in care

 - Care leavers